B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

   - **Loci**: Total number of loci that were evaluated.
   - **Alleles**: Total number of alleles.
   - **Valid Alleles**: Total number of valid alleles.
-An allele is considered valid if its sequence size is a multiple of 3, if it has a single start and stop codon and if it contains no ambiguous bases.
+An allele is considered valid if its sequence size is a multiple of 3, if it has a single start and stop codon, if has no in-frame stop codons, and if it contains no ambiguous bases.
   - **Invalid Alleles**: Total number of invalid alleles.
 The value in this column is the sum of the values in the ``Incomplete ORF``, ``Ambiguous Bases``, ``Missing Start/Stop Codon`` and ``In-frame Stop Codon`` columns.
   - **Incomplete ORF**: Total number of incomplete alleles (sequence size not multiple of 3).